 What is Laparoscopy For Infertility?

 Laparoscopy for infertility is a procedure that involves insertion of a narrow telescope-like instrument through a small incision in or near the belly button.
 This allows visualization of the abdominal and pelvic organs including the uterus, fallopian tubes and ovaries.
 Laparoscopy is sometimes referred to as ‘band-aid’ surgery since the incisions are very small and usually covered with a band-aid (Steri-strip).
 Some people refer to it as a key- hole surgery or minimally invasive surgery.

 Normal Uterus with bilateral tubes and ovaries on diagnostic laparoscopy

-Do all women with infertility need to undergo this surgery?
+Do all women with infertility need to undergo laparoscopy for infertility?

 Laparoscopy is not indicated as a routine investigation in all women who have difficulty in conceiving.

 There are specific indications for undergoing laparoscopy and the decision for the same is taken in consultation with your infertility specialist.

 What are the indications of laparoscopy for infertility?

 Laparoscopy is indicated whenever the history of the patient, clinical examination or other investigations such as Ultrasonography (USG) or Hysterosalpingography (HSG) indicate an abnormality in pelvic region.
 Hysteroscopy usually goes hand in hand with laparoscopy.